Diabetic Ketoacidosis Management

 • Significant weight loss (usually a rapid onset in the newly diagnosed Type 1 diabetes mellitus patients)

-• A patient history of noncompliance with prescribed insulin therapy (due to coexisting medical issues in which patient may have intentionally stopped insulin due to decreased food/fluid intake), costs factors (unable to afford prescribed therapy) and missed insulin doses (mechanical failure of the patient’s current insulin delivery system).
+• A patient history of noncompliance with prescribed insulin therapy (due to coexisting medical issues in which the patient may have intentionally stopped insulin due to decreased food/fluid intake), cost factors (unable to afford prescribed therapy), and missed insulin doses (mechanical failure of the patient’s current insulin delivery system).

 Additional signs and symptoms may be present, related to the patient’s age.
-While an adult patient would be able to verbalize symptoms, a child may not be able to do so, especially in cases where the diagnosis of T1DM is done during their initial presentation to an emergency department for suspected DKA.
+While an adult patient would be able to verbalize symptoms, a child may not be able to do so, especially in cases where the diagnosis of T1DM is made during the child’s initial presentation to an emergency department for suspected DKA.

-In all cases, there may be other factors (illness, injury, medication side effects) that cause DKA to occur; thus, thorough examination and diagnostic testing must be done in all cases prior to initiation of treatment.
-Likewise, discharge planning and ongoing follow-up care must be patient specific to address behaviors and treatments required for optimal health maintenance.
+Other factors (illness, injury, medication side effects) may cause DKA to occur in all cases; thus, thorough examination and diagnostic testing must be done in all cases prior to the initiation of treatment.
+Likewise, discharge planning and ongoing follow-up care must be patient-specific to address behaviors and treatments required for optimal health maintenance.

 Teens/Young Adults